Wren-Roth/TrinityPandaCore/README.md

 :------------: | :------------: | :------------:
 [![Windows x64](https://github.com/ReyDonovan/TrinityPandaCore/actions/workflows/build-win-x64.yml/badge.svg)](https://github.com/ReyDonovan/TrinityPandaCore/actions/workflows/build-win-x64.yml)

+just casually working on this, making zones work by either fixing, using a work around or autocompletion if it's too broke for me to fix.

+added some new stuff like a few modules to make things less annoying solo.

 ## Requirements
 + Platform: Linux, Windows or Mac
 + Processor with SSE2 support